byss/KBAPISupport/README.md

 Features
 ========

-* Currently only GET requests are supported; POST requests would be implemented some other time.
+* Support for GET/POST/PUT/DELETE HTTP requests.
 * This library uses **GDataXML** for XML parsing.
 It could be downloaded <a href="http://code.google.com/p/gdata-objectivec-client/source/browse/#svn%2Ftrunk%2FSource%2FXMLSupport">here</a>. **GDataXML** depends only on standart **libxml2** headers and binary library.
 By the way, **GDataXML** uses non-ARC environment, so you should set compile flag `-fno-objc-arc` for **GDataXMLNode.m** file.
 * This library uses **NSJSONSerialization** for JSON parsing by default, so iOS 5.0+ is supported.
 You may use **SBJson** aka **json-framework**, though (<a href="https://github.com/stig/json-framework">get it here</a>), but this library was only tested with **NSJSONSerialization**.
+* Autoconstructing objects from JSON/XML using AutoObjects.
-* This library is suitable for ARC- and non-ARC projects.
+* This library is suitable for ARC- and non-ARC projects (AutoObjects are supported only in non-ARC environment).
 The author is not quite familliar with ARC mode though so feel free to enchance nasty pieces of code.

 Config
 ======

 There is main header file called **KBAPISupport.h**, where all other headers are #imported.
-Also it has some useful debug macros, minimal sanity checks and some configuration preprocessor directives:
+Amongst other, there is **KBAPISupport-config.h**, where all configuration is done:

 * \#define KBAPISUPPORT\_DEBUG 0